-“You just get the vibes of your surroundings and it rubs off on you.”
+“You just get the vibes of your surroundings, and it rubs off on you.”
 Gordon Lightfoot

-It includes the design of the work station, company values, leadership styles and so on and so forth.
-Only when all of the factors come to play, you can build a positive and healthy workplace.
+It includes the design of the workstation, company values, leadership styles.
+Only when all of the factors come to play can you build a positive and healthy workplace.
 A positive work environment ensures that your employees don’t have to leave their hearts at home when they are at work.
-It has direct implications on their performance, productivity and mood at work.
+It has direct implications on their performance, productivity, and mood at work.

-“Recognizing the need is the primary condition for design.”—Charles Eames
+“Recognizing the need is the primary condition for design.”—Charles Eames.

 The design of the workplace matters much more than we like to give it credit for.
 A modern workplace design must have a blend of comfort and style.
 Well-Designed office space is a gift that your employees will appreciate the most.
-It can speak volumes about the company values and working style.
+It can speak volumes about the company's values and working style.
 After all, it is the first impression that anyone entering the office space has.

 Note that the design of the office space should have room for personalization and flexibility.
-Rather than employees being stuck to a particular region, offer some coworking spaces within the organization where employees can work alone or in teams just to change their usual setting.
+Rather than employees being stuck to a particular region, offer some coworking spaces within the organization where employees can work alone or in teams to change their usual setting.
 Open offices are also gaining more popularity lately.